-Lahti’s Most Instagrammable walking tour in the autumn
+Lahti’s Most Instagrammable walking tour

 Where can you find the statue of Jari Litmanen, Finland’s most successful footballer?
 How about the most impressive mural in Lahti?
-An invigorating autumnal walking tour includes the most photogenic Lahti destinations and refueling spots along the way.
+An invigorating walking tour includes the most photogenic Lahti destinations and refueling spots along the way.

 1. Radiomäki hill